nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Student requests to add modules to a specific batchmate.
-2. MassLinkers add modules to said batchmate and displays a success message.
+2. Mass Linkers add modules to said batchmate.
    \
    Use case ends.